vimpunk/hugo-blog/content/posts/servo-internals-load-url.md

 and the same number of fewer pipelines are taken from the past history, then the same number is taken from the future history.
 Then we iterate over these pipelines and close each with `close_pipeline`, as before.
-Finally, some bookkeeping is performend and the closed pipelines are updated in the `JointSessionHistory` so that they are marked as dead and need to be reloaded the next time the history is navigated.
+Finally, some bookkeeping is performed and the closed pipelines are updated in the `JointSessionHistory` so that they are marked as dead and need to be reloaded the next time they're traversed.

 For some reason, `notify_history_changed` is invoked again, which means it's invoked twice in both cases--once above in each case, and once after the